Meronats/LeetClub/TechnicalInterviewPrep/Resources.md

 # Resources Repository

 Welcome to the Resources Repository!
-Here, you'll find curated links to platforms, articles, and books to help you learn, practice, and prepare for technical interviews.
+Here, you'll find curated links to platforms, articles, books, and tutorials to help you learn, practice, and prepare for technical interviews.

 ---